believer/willcodefor.beer/posts/migrating-from-jest-to-vitest.md

 }))
 ```

 Since Vitest includes Jest compatible APIs, we mostly had to exchange `jest` with `vi`.
 The biggest difference in this case is where we import the actual utilities.
-We need to import them asynchronously because Vitest is <abbr title="ECMAScript Modules">ESM</abbr> first.
+We need to import them asynchronously because Vitest is <dfn><abbr title="ECMAScript Modules">ESM</abbr></dfn> first.

 ```ts
 // Before, using Jest